 I didn’t go to physical rehab; I couldn’t afford it.
 I was so afraid that I would never regain complete use of my left arm.
 I went from bench pressing 70 pounds at the gym to making spider leg walking motions with my fingers up the wall to trick my shoulder into lifting my arm above my head.

 I found Youtube videos on how to rehab a dislocated shoulder, mimicking the exercises as I watched physical therapists work with patients on restoring shoulder strength.
 I couldn’t sleep on my left side for two months because the pain was too intense at night.

 I was messed up.
 I was scared.
 But I was determined to go forward, letting my body set the pace for recovery.
-And years later, I am thankful to share that I am stronger than I was before.
-I have full use of my shoulder and I no longer experience residual pain as a result of that injury.
+And years later, I am thankful to share that I am stronger than before.
+I have full use of my shoulder, and I no longer experience residual pain due to that injury.

 Feeling Like All Your Good Days Are Behind You?

 Do you ever feel like all your good days are behind you?
-Physical injury, emotional pain, financial crisis or maybe your marriage is a disaster?
+Physical injury, emotional pain, financial crisis, or maybe your marriage is a disaster?
 Maybe you feel so stuck it’s impossible to move forward.
-If that describes you, it’s time to choose to plant the smallest seed of hope in your soul.
+If that describes you, it’s time to plant the smallest seed of hope in your soul.

 Nine Simple Ideas To Help You Move Forward In Life

 - Make a small choice that results in personal growth.
 Read a book, attend a therapy session, keep a daily gratitude journal, and practice some intentional personal silence each day.

 - Stop procrastinating for a month.
 Choose one thing that you keep putting off and do it.

 - Commit to a goal and give it two months.
 It takes at least eight weeks to start seeing results, no matter what type of project you are working on.